In the past four years, the demand for electric cars has spiked worldwide and the UK market is no exception.

 Most electric cars currently on the UK roads are now capable of travelling more than 100 miles on a single charge and are much quicker to recharge than previous models.
 Batteries have also become smaller and lighter, which makes electric vehicles increasingly more efficient and driver-friendly.

-Being a relatively new trend, electric cars are still more expensive than conventional vehicles, but as production and demand rise, cheaper alternatives are starting to appear.
-Here are three of the cheapest electric cars you’ll be able to buy in the UK in 2017:
+Electric cars are still more expensive than conventional vehicles, but, as production and demand rise, cheaper alternatives are starting to appear.
+Here are three affordable electric cars that you’ll be able to buy in the UK, starting this year:

 The Renault Zoe is the cheapest electric car you can buy in the UK, from just £13,995.